-If you have a parent or sibling with heart disease, cancer, or another serious and possibly inherited condition, does that mean you are doomed to the same fate?
+If you have a parent or sibling with heart disease, cancer, or some other serious and likely genetic condition, does that mean you are doomed to the same fate?

-Growing volumes of research explain the role that genes--the inherited material that forms your body's blueprint--play in some diseases.
-Often, your lifestyle and environment--including what you eat and breathe--can combine with disease-prone genes to make a potential disease a reality.
+Research tells the role that genes play in some health problems.
+Genes are the material that is passed down that forms your body's blueprint.
+Often, your lifestyle and environment can play a role in developing disease.
+What you eat and breathe can mix with disease-prone genes to make a potential disease a reality.

 Know your family history

-Being aware of your family history tells you about what diseases you may be at special risk for and gives you a chance to delay or control them.
-Researchers think most cancers, for example, result from “two hits.”
+Being aware of your family history tells you about what health problems you may be at special risk for.
+This can give you a chance to put-off or control those health problems.
+For example, experts think most cancers result from “two hits.”
 You inherit one normal gene from one parent and one cancer gene from your other parent.
 There are two major types of cancer genes, oncogenes and tumor suppressor genes.
 You might have one type of cancer gene, but your normal gene protects you from cancer.
-If lifestyle and environmental factors knock out the normal gene, you may develop cancer.
+If lifestyle and environmental factors knock out the normal gene, you may get cancer.

 Improving the odds

-Ther are things you can do to help your body's efforts to undo any genetic damage:
+There are things you can do to help your body's efforts to undo any genetic harm:

 That's good advice for anyone.
-But it's particularly true if you have a family history of certain ailments, such as heart disease, certain cancers, and diabetes.
-It's even more true if close relatives developed those diseases at a young age.
+But it's particularly true if you have a family history of certain health problems, such as heart disease, certain cancers, and diabetes.
+It's even more true if close family members got those health problems at a young age.

-Follow your doctor's recommendations for health screenings that could determine your risk and detect warning signs or the early stages of a disease.
+Follow your health care provider's advice for health screenings that could find out your risk.
+He or she can also spot warning signs or the early stages of a disease.

-Researchers believe heart disease has its own as-yet-unidentified genetic component, but it's hard to separate it from other inherited traits.
 Family histories of high cholesterol, diabetes, or high blood pressure are risk factors for heart disease.
-You have a significant family history if your father or brother developed heart disease before age 55 or your mother before age 65.
+It is thought that you have a significant family history if your father or brother had heart disease before age 55 or your mother before age 65.

-To assess your risk, get your cholesterol and triglycerides checked.
-Elevated triglycerides are associated with ischemic heart disease and heart attacks.
-Get your blood pressure checked yearly, or more often if you have high blood pressure.
-Blood pressure checks detect hypertension.
-Electrocardiograms and stress tests are checked if you are at higher risk for heart disease or if you are having symptoms.
+To check your risk, get your cholesterol and triglycerides checked.
+Raised triglycerides are linked to ischemic heart disease and heart attacks.
+Get your blood pressure checked every year, or more often if you have high blood pressure.
+Blood pressure checks spot high blood pressure.
+Electrocardiograms and stress tests are done if you are at higher risk for heart disease or if you are having symptoms.

-For a healthier heart, lower your cholesterol, exercise and reduce your fat intake to maintain your ideal weight, seek treatment for hypertension or diabetes, and control your stress.
+For a healthier heart, lower your cholesterol, exercise, and cut your fat intake to stay at your ideal weight.
+Get treated for high blood pressure or diabetes, and control your stress.
 If you smoke, stop.

 The rule of thumb for many cancers: The younger your parents or siblings were when they developed the cancer, and the more members of your family who have developed the cancer, the greater your risk.

 Colorectal cancer.
-Familial adenomatous polyposis (FAP), which causes colon polyps by the hundreds, accounts for only a small percentage of colorectal cancers.
-But FAP almost invariably leads to colorectal cancer by the time a person is in his or her 40s.
-If you have relatives with FAP, your doctor may recommend screening as early as age 10.
+Familial adenomatous polyposis (FAP) causes colon polyps by the hundreds.
+This makes up for only a small rate of colorectal cancers.
+But FAP almost always leads to colorectal cancer by the time a person is in his or her 40s.
+If you have family members with FAP, your health care provider may suggest testing as early as age 10.

-Breast cancer.
-If either your mother, daughter, or sister has had breast cancer, your risk increases two to three times.
-And if a woman carries one genetic mutation (in the BRCA1 or BRCA2 genes), her risk can be 60 percent.
-Nonetheless, only about 5 to 10 percent of breast cancers seem to be caused by currently recognized genetic mutations.
-If you have a family background, talk to your doctor about early screening.
+.
+If either your mother, daughter, or sister has had breast cancer, your risk grows two to three times.
+And if a woman carries one genetic mutation (in the BRCA1 or BRCA2 genes), her risk can be 60%.
+Even so, only about 5% to 10% of breast cancers seem to be caused by currently recognized genetic mutations.
+If you have a family background, talk with your health care provider about early testing.

 Prostate cancer.
-Some investigators believe the majority of men over age 80 have at least microscopic traces of prostate cancer.
-You need to be particularly on guard, however, if a close relative died of prostate cancer before age 50.
-If you have a family background, talk to your doctor about early screening.
+Some experts think the majority of men over age 80 have at least very small traces of prostate cancer.
+You need to be particularly on guard, however, if a close family member died of prostate cancer before age 50.
+If you have a family history, talk with your health care provider about early testing.

-The American Cancer Society says that a low-fat diet that includes five daily servings of fruit and vegetables, especially tomatoes, may help prevent prostate cancer.
+The American Cancer Society says that a low-fat diet that includes 5 daily servings of fruit and veggies, especially tomatoes, may help put off prostate cancer.

 Blood tests can help

-It's not too fanciful to envision the day when a simple blood test can probe deeply into your genetic makeup, predicting your future health.
-With near certainty, you may know the diseases you'll get or face a higher risk of getting.
+It's not too farfetched to think about the day when a simple blood test can probe deeply into your genetic makeup, predicting your future health.
+With near certainty, you may know the health problems you'll get or face a higher risk of getting.

-For now, the multitude of genetic, lifestyle, and environmental factors believed to cause many of the major diseases do not have available genetic testing.
-The best things a person can do to prevent or decrease the risk for these genetic diseases remain unchanged:
+Right now, a large amount of genetic, lifestyle, and environmental reasons are thought to cause many of the major health problems.
+There is no genetic testing available for these health problems.
+The best things a person can do to prevent or lower the risk for these genetic health problems is to:

-Get the appropriate diagnostic screening as indicated by the U.S. Preventive Services Task Force or as recommended by your health care provider.
+Get the proper diagnostic testing as told by your health care provider.

-Eat 2-1/2 cups of vegetables and 2 cups of fruits each day.
+Eat 2.5 cups of veggies and 2 cups of fruits each day.